 Take a tour of our school!

-Our lesson rooms were designed with a window so the student can be viewed by family during the lesson!
+Our 6 private lesson rooms were designed with a window so the student can be observed during the lesson at any time!

 Each room also has a theme!